bhisaac/5eFP/5eFP-SRD.md

 ## Game Terms and Basic Rules

+### Squares

+5eFP measures distance in squares.
+1 square is equivalent to 5 feet.

 ### Difficulty Class (DC)

 The difficulty class (DC) describes the minimum number you need to roll on a check to consider it a success.